-Active surveillance for prostate cancer is used to avoid treatment side effects in men with a very low risk of prostate cancer progression.
+Active surveillance for prostate cancer is used to avoid treatment side effects when the risk of the prostate cancer progressing is very low.

-Because prostate cancer grows very slowly, men who are diagnosed when the cancer is very small may never have signs and symptoms of the disease.
-Many may live out their normal life spans before the cancer ever grows large enough to require treatment.
+Because prostate cancer grows very slowly, some very small cancers may never cause signs and symptoms.
+Many who choose active surveillance live out their normal life spans before the cancer ever grows large enough to require treatment.

 Active surveillance for prostate cancer may be appropriate for you if: